 One illustration of the global commodity chain can be found in the manufacturing of the most popular Barbie doll.
-It was first made in Japan, in 1959 when wages were low.
+The first doll was made in Japan in 1959 when wages were low in Japan.
 As Japan developed and wages rose there, Barbie moved to other low-wage countries in Asia.